graveja0/health-care-markets/README.md

 # Geographic Market Definitions

-Before moving on it is useful to put down, in one place, the specific methods and definitions used to construct each of the aforementioned geographic market definitions.
+Before moving on it is useful to put down, in one place, common methods and definitions used to define geographic markets.

 ## Hospital Service Areas (HSA)